Jahn08/WEB-TIMER/README.md

 ### <a name="headSettingUpDev"></a>Setting up Dev

 Developing the application in VS 2017 Community requires turning on the Node.js development component while installing.
-Additionally, [Node JS Tools] (https://github.com/Microsoft/nodejstools/) is a requirement.
+Additionally, [Node JS Tools](https://github.com/Microsoft/nodejstools/) is a requirement.

 The developer computer has to have an access to a MongoDB server installed to deploy the database ([read more](#headDatabase)).

 ### Deploying / Publishing

 The stages to deploy the application in a docker container by command prompt:
-1.Run a command in the root folder of the project where the Dockerfile file is available: docker build -t jahn27/webtimer .
+1. Run a command in the root folder of the project where the Dockerfile file is available: *docker build -t jahn27/webtimer .*
-2.Before the usage of the docker stack deploy command a swarm has to be initialised: docker swarm init 3.Since the application relies on secret values they have to be entered the next way: echo 157829975071233|docker secret create <SECRET_NAME> -
+2. Before the usage of the docker stack deploy command a swarm has to be initialised: *docker swarm init*
+3. Since the application relies on secret values they have to be entered the next way: *echo 157829975071233|docker secret create <SECRET_NAME> -*
-The list of all the possible secrets can be found in the docker-compose.yml file (their description in the [configuration section below](#headConfiguration)).
+The list of all the possible secrets can be found in the docker-compose.yml file (more about them in the [configuration section below](#headConfiguration)).
-4.In the same directory where the docker-compose.yml file lies run a command: docker stack deploy -c docker-compose.yml webtimer
+4. In the same directory where the docker-compose.yml file lies run a command: *docker stack deploy -c docker-compose.yml webtimer*

 ## <a name="headConfiguration"></a>Configuration

-All preferences are set in config.js in the WebTimer directory.
-Each option backed up by a secret parameter can also be determined through an environment variable with the same name for purposes of developing.
+All preferences are set in config.js inside the WebTimer directory.
+Each option supplemented with a secret parameter can also be determined through an environment variable with the same name for purposes of developing.
 The structure of the settings is next:
 * URLs for databases: *db.uri* and *db.testUri* are distinct in names for the main and test databases respectively, whereas the host for MongoDB is determined through an environment variable *MONGO_HOST* or *mongodb://localhost:27017/* by default
 * Parameters for the Facebook authentication: *auth.facebook.clientId* and *auth.facebook.secretId* (both are set by secrets  *AUTH_FACEBOOK_CLIENT_ID* and *AUTH_FACEBOOK_CLIENT_SECRET* accordingly)
 * To set a path to a certificate in a pfx-format along with its password when running the application on HTTPS: *server.pfx.path* (an environment variable *SERVER_PFX_PATH* or *1.pfx* by default) and *server.pfx.password* (a secret *SERVER_PFX_PASSWORD*)
 * *server.port* (an environment variable *SERVER_PORT* or *3443* by default) and *server.host* (an environment variable *SERVER_HOST* or *0.0.0.0* by default)
 * For sending automatic email messages: *mail.host* (an environment variable *MAIL_HOST*), *mail.port* (an environment variable *MAIL_SECURE_PORT* or *465*), *mail.auth.user* (an environment variable *MAIL_AUTH_USER*) and *mail.auth.pass* (a secret *MAIL_AUTH_PASSWORD*).
 The mechanism works out as long as the host and authentication options are set up
-* Parameters for storing additional information: *about.website* (an environment variable *ABOUT_WEBSITE*) determines a URL for a home site on the about page
+* Parameters to store additional information: *about.website* (an environment variable *ABOUT_WEBSITE*) determines a URL for a home site on the about page

 ## API Reference